High blood pressure puts many Puget Sound adults at an increased risk for heart disease and stroke.

 My recovery has involved a lot of hard work and physical therapy.
 High blood pressure is a leading risk factor for stroke.
 Control your blood pressure.
 If you don’t know what it is, find out and talk with your doctor to develop a plan to drive it to safe levels - under 120/80.

 Checking blood pressure regularly is an important part of keeping high blood pressure controlled.
 Here are some of the ways we are helping adults in our community manage blood pressure.

 Target: BP™ supports doctors and care teams in helping patients keep hypertension under control.
-More than 70 clinical sites in the Puget Sound are participating, covering more than one million patients across our region.
+More than 100 clinical sites across Washington State are participating, covering more than one million patients across our region.